Kuwait City - Things to Do in Kuwait City in June

 Hira Festival

-Kuwait City’s Islamic arts festival usually lands in early June at the National Library—calligraphy workshops and oud concerts inside the chilled atrium make the heat someone else’s problem.
+Kuwait City's Islamic arts festival usually lands in early June at the National Library, calligraphy workshops and oud concerts inside the chilled atrium make the heat someone else's problem.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Hotel pools hit capacity at 2:17 PM—sunlight slips behind the towers just enough to cast shade, but evening prayers haven’t emptied the deck yet.
-The ‘cold’ tap in bathrooms runs warm until 4 AM—roof tanks soak up heat all day.
-Uber drivers keep rose-water spritzers—ask for a hit and you’ll get a free cool-down plus a village tale.
-In June’s lull, most Kuwait City eateries steer lone women away from family sections—sit in the ‘singles’ zone and service speeds up.
+Hotel pools hit capacity at 2:17 PM, sunlight slips behind the towers just enough to cast shade.
+But evening prayers haven't emptied the deck yet.
+The 'cold' tap in bathrooms runs warm until 4 AM, roof tanks soak up heat all day.
+Uber drivers keep rose-water spritzers, ask for a hit and you'll get a free cool-down plus a village tale.
+In June's lull, most Kuwait City eateries steer lone women away from family sections, sit in the 'singles' zone and service speeds up.

 Avoid These Mistakes

-Don’t attempt to walk between sights after 9 AM—even the 400 meter (0.25 mile) hop from Souk Sharq to the Scientific Center turns into a death march.
-Skip outdoor brunches at beach resorts—sand hits 150°F (65°C) and management cancels anyway, leaving you hunting indoor Plan B. Avoid scheduling evening open-air events for 7 PM—sunset is past 6:45 PM yet the thermometer lingers above 100°F (38°C) until nearly 9 PM.
+Don't attempt to walk between sights after 9 AM, even the 400 meter (0.25 mile) hop from Souk Sharq to the Scientific Center turns into a death march.
+Skip outdoor brunches at beach resorts, sand hits 150°F (65°C) and management cancels anyway, leaving you hunting indoor Plan B. Avoid scheduling evening open-air events for 7 PM, sunset is past 6:45 PM yet the thermometer lingers above 100°F (38°C) until nearly 9 PM.

-Explore Activities in Kuwait City
+Explore More Activities in Kuwait City